Vertexo/DirtRallySiteProject/README.md

 ### Short anotation about this site:

-This project emerged from my hobby - simracing (specific simulator/game - Dirt Rally)
+This project emerged from my hobby - simracing (simulator/game - Dirt Rally)

 The reason I made this leaderboards site was due to inability to determin drivers skills or proficiency by visiting the official Dirt Rally website.
-There was not any ranks or leaderboards to determine the fastes or the most stable driver or who has finished in Top 10 or top 100 more times than any other driver.
+There was no ranks or leaderboards to determine the fastes or the most stable driver.
+Or who has finished in Top 10 or top 100 more times than any other driver.

-This site will scrap all completed events information from official site and upload it on this server.
+This site will scrap all completed events information from official site and upload it on the server.

 I teached myself programming and web development by making this site.
 Some areas of the site may still be under development.